3 Bilingual Jobs that Can Change Your Life

 3. Bilingual Teacher: Doing what you love in a different language

 You may not know this, but if you’re a school teacher or you teach a specific subject such as Maths or Science, you may be able to find a job in a bilingual school.
 These are schools that offer education in two languages, a foreign language and the local one.
-For example, in the United States there are many “English-French dual language schools”, where students learn 50% of their subjects in English and 50% in French.
-According to experts, students who attend these types of schools usually have better results than those who attend traditional schools, as they are exposed to two different cultures and learn to think outside the box.
+For example, in the United States there are many “English-French dual language schools”.
+In these schools, students learn 50% of their subjects in English and 50% in French.
+According to experts, students who attend these types of schools usually have better results than those who attend traditional schools.
+And, as they are exposed to two different cultures, they learn to think outside the box.

 Mary, a Geography teacher currently living in Washington, D.C., is a great example of this.
 Mary has been teaching in a bilingual school for the past 5 years, and she loves it: